 Turning Away from Individual Control

 Some believe that people should remain entirely free to do as they please and that the government should not play a role in any personal decisions.
-However, these individuals must recognize the fact that drug use does have a major toll on society.
+However, these individuals must recognize the fact that drug use does have a significant toll on society.
 When people grow addicted to drugs, they can hurt their loved ones.
 They may drain resources from the community or programs that are designed to provide aid to those in need.
 They may drive and cause injury or death to other individuals.
-When people consider the topic of drug abuse, they should reflect on the fact that the members of the community are the individuals who compose the community.
+When people consider the topic of drug abuse, they should reflect on the fact that the members of the community are the people who compose the community.